baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 # Task View

-This page breaks functionality up according to tasks in order to make it easier to find relevant functions
+This page breaks functionality up according to tasks in order to make it easier to find relevant functions.
+Throughout this page, we assume that you are familiar with how to estimate models ([Models and root manipulations](@ref)) and specify distances ([Distances](@ref)).

 ## Classification
 There are two main ways to perform classification using the functionality in this package